-100 INTRODUCTION TO SOCIOLOGY

-Basic terminology, concepts and approaches in sociology, including introduction to analysis of social and methods of presentation groups and application of sociological concepts to the understanding of social systems.
-Required of majors.
+- 100 INTRODUCTION TO SOCIOLOGY 4 credits Basic terminology, concepts and approaches in sociology, including introduction to analysis of social and methods of presentation groups and application of sociological concepts to the understanding of social systems.
+Required of majors. - 104 SOCIAL PROBLEMS 3 credits Prerequisite: 3850:100 or permission.
+Analysis of selected contemporary problems in society; application of sociological concepts and research as tools for understanding sources of such problems.

-SOCIAL PROBLEMS 104

-problems in society; application of sociological concepts and research as tools for understanding sources of such problems.